How to Beat Nakamoto in the Race: The Zero-Delay Special Case

 We next use Lemma~\ref{lm:h/l0} again to narrow down the search for an optimal action upon an A-arrival.

 \begin{lemma} In state $[m,d,n,A]$, either $\underline{m+1}$ (applicable when $m<n$) or $\overline{n+1}$ is optimal. \end{lemma}

-\begin{proof} The state $[m,d,n,A]$ includes a new A-block arrival, which must be added to either the higher branch on any height up to $n+1$ or, in the case of $m<n$, the lower branch on any height up to $m+1$.
-Unless the block is added to the higher branch on height $n+1$ (by taking action $\overline{n+1}$ and transitioning to $[m,d,n+1]$) or the lower branch on height $m+1$ (by taking action $\underline{m+1}$ and transitioning to $[m+1,d,n]$), the system transitions to state $[m,d,n]$.
+\begin{proof} The state $[m,d,n,A]$ includes a new A-block arrival, which must be added to either the higher branch \dg{at} any height up to $n+1$ or, in the case of $m<n$, the lower branch \dg{at} any height up to $m+1$.
+Unless the block is added to the higher branch \dg{at} height $n+1$ (by taking action $\overline{n+1}$ and transitioning to $[m,d,n+1]$) or the lower branch \dg{at} height $m+1$ (by taking action $\underline{m+1}$ and transitioning to $[m+1,d,n]$), the system transitions to state $[m,d,n]$.
 In any case, all timers remain unchanged.
 By Lemma~\ref{lm:h/l0}, we have

 This implies that either $\overline{n+1}$ or $\underline{m+1}$ is optimal. \end{proof}